iris-hep/iris-hep.github.io/_posts/2020-02-27-iris-hep-posters-2020.md

 {% include figure.html
     file="/assets/images/posts/20200227-iris-hep-posters-2020-Gray-ACTS.jpg"
-    alt="Tracking with A Common Tracking Software (ACTS)" caption="Heather Gray with the poster for Tracking with A Common Tracking Software (ACTS) Photo Credit: Heather Gray."
+    alt="Tracking with A Common Tracking Software (ACTS)" caption="Heather Gray, an assistant professor at the University of California, Berkeley, with the poster for Tracking with A Common Tracking Software (ACTS) Photo Credit: Heather Gray."
 %}

 {% include figure.html
     file="/assets/images/posts/20200227-iris-hep-posters-2020-Schreiner-boost-histogram-extend-lhcb.jpg"
-    alt="Extending the Physics Reach of LHCb in Run 3 and Boost-Histogram for Analysis System" caption="Henry Schreiner with posters for Extending the Physics Reach of LHCb in Run 3 Using Machine Learning in the Real-Time Data Ingestion and Reduction System and Boost-Histogram for Analysis Systems.
+    alt="Extending the Physics Reach of LHCb in Run 3 and Boost-Histogram for Analysis System" caption="Henry Schreiner (Princeton University) with posters for Extending the Physics Reach of LHCb in Run 3 Using Machine Learning in the
+Real-Time Data Ingestion and Reduction System and Boost-Histogram for Analysis Systems.
 Photo Credit: Henry Schreiner."
 %}